a77lic7ion/IsoForge/readme.md

 IsoForge is a specialized, web-based tool designed to streamline the creation of 2D isometric game assets for the **Godot game engine**.
 It leverages the power of generative AI to produce high-quality sprites from text prompts and exports them as engine-ready resources, bridging the gap between creative ideation and practical game development.

 The core value proposition is its "ready-to-use" export feature.
-IsoForge doesn't just generate PNG images; it automatically creates the necessary Godot-specific metadata files (`.tres` and `.import`), allowing developers to drag and drop the exported `.zip` directly into a Godot project for immediate use without manual import configuration.
+IsoForge doesn't just generate PNG images; it automatically creates the necessary Godot-specific metadata files (`.tscn` and `.import`), allowing developers to drag and drop the exported `.zip` directly into a Godot project for immediate use without manual import configuration.

 ![IsoForge Screenshot](https://storage.googleapis.com/aistudio-hosting/readme_assets/isoforge/isoforge-screenshot.png)

 ## ✨ Core Features

--   **AI Asset Generation**: Utilizes Google's powerful `gemini-2.5-flash-image` model to generate high-quality, transparent PNG sprites from simple text descriptions.
+-   **AI Asset Generation**: Utilizes Google's powerful `gemini-2.5-flash-image` model or a local ComfyUI instance to generate high-quality, transparent PNG sprites from simple text descriptions.
+-   **Advanced Generation Controls**:
+    -   Specify asset types (sprite vs. background), artistic styles (vector, cartoon, HD), and precise camera angles (8 isometric views, top-down, side-scrolling).
 -   **Iterative Refinement**:
     -   **Inpainting**: An integrated canvas editor allows you to paint a mask over any part of an asset and regenerate just that area with a new prompt.
-    -   **Regenerate & Edit**: Easily get variations of an asset or tweak your initial prompt to refine the output.
+    -   **Regenerate & Edit**: Easily get variations of an asset or tweak your initial settings to refine the output.
--   **Godot-Ready Exports**: The "Export as .zip" feature packages the PNG image with its corresponding `.tres` (Texture2D resource) and `.import` (Godot import settings) files.
+-   **Godot-Ready Exports**: The "Export as .zip" feature packages the PNG image with its corresponding `.tscn` (Scene file) and `.import` (Godot import settings) files.
--   **Asset Management Workflow**:
+-   **Project-Based Workflow**:
+    -   **Projects**: Organize your assets into separate projects for different games or collections.
-    -   **Session**: A temporary workspace where all new and modified assets are held.
+    -   **Session Scratchpad**: A global "session" area acts as a temporary workspace for all newly generated assets.
-    -   **Library**: A permanent, curated collection for your best assets.
+    -   **Project Library**: Save your best assets from the session directly into the active project's library.
-    -   **Full Persistence**: Your entire session and library are automatically saved to your browser's local storage.
+    -   **Full Persistence**: All projects, libraries, and your session are automatically saved to your browser's **IndexedDB**, providing a large, persistent storage space.
--   **Interactive UI**: A modern, responsive interface with full-screen previews, asset management tools, and a seamless editing experience.

 ## 🛠️ Technology Stack